This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The Cover Me should last most kids from birth to around 6 years old (it can be used with the harness for 7 years, while in booster mode it expires after 9 years).
 It has low harness slots to fit newborns, allows rear facing until 40lbs/1″ of shell above the head (there’s no standing height limit for rear facing) and has decent height top harness slots for forward facing.
 The booster mode is just a hair taller than the harness mode, so all kids will need a different booster seat after this – I’d just as soon ignore the “all-in-one” marketing and consider it a convertible car seat.

-The biggest downside is that adjusting the harness is fairly complicated if you’re starting with a tiny baby, while it’s more straight-forward for older infants and toddlers.
+The biggest downside is that adjusting the harness is fairly complicated if you’re starting with a tiny baby and the required recline is substantial, while it’s more straight-forward for older infants and toddlers.
 This car seat is probably ideal for ages 6 months to 5 years though I wouldn’t purchase it for a child who’s already forward facing.
 It’s not a perfect car seat, but the idea of a long-lasting convertible car seat with a sun visor is one I hope to see other manufacturers try as well!

 Car seat that monitors for baby in a hot car

 One final car seat to consider won’t keep your baby cooler in the car, but just might save her life.
 Evenflo SensorSafe car seats use a “smart” chest clip to audibly remind parents not to leave their child in the car (or if the chest clip becomes unfastened when the car is in motion, for those houdini toddlers in the crowd).